gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 The vectorizable operations depend on the targeted SIMD instruction set, but the adding and some of the multiplying operators are generally supported, as well as the logical operators for modular types.
-Note that, in the former case, enabling overflow checks, for example with *-gnato*, totally disables vectorization.
-The other checks are not supposed to have the same definitive effect, although compiling with *-gnatp* might well reveal cases where some checks do thwart vectorization.
+Note that compiling with *-gnatp* might well reveal cases where some checks do thwart vectorization.

 Type conversions may also prevent vectorization if they involve semantics that are not directly supported by the code generator or the SIMD instruction set.